 Is that absolutely necessary?
-You might ask.
 Well, sometimes it is!

-You, as a web developer, might find it as easy as pie to develop a data table inside WordPress or to customize it and maintain data from time to time.
+You, as a web developer, might find it easy to develop a data table in WordPress or to customize it and maintain data from time to time.
 But your client, the end-user for whom you’re developing the website, might get cold feet trying to update data.
 They might want to stick to Google Sheets, which they are comfortable with.

 But plugins that pull data from Google Sheets to a WordPress table can slow your site performance.
 Besides, there’s no guarantee the tables will be SEO-friendly.

 You simply need a fast and reliable table plugin with Google Sheets integration.

 Embed Google Sheets in WordPress using a table plugin